Caio Fernando Abreu: Abreu's identities

 Caio Fernando Abreu literature is a testimony of the culture, society and politics of Brazil in the 1970s and 1980s.
 As a journalist, he was an active cultural actor, writing reviews and chronicles for a number of Brazilian popular magazines.
 As a fictional writer, Abreu introduced new identities into the realm of Brazilian literature.
 His narratives come from the subjectivity of a bisexual man in his mid-forties who has AIDS.
 In Os dragões não conhecem o paraíso (Dragons), his most famous book of short stories, the majority of characters are either gay or they act as if they are.
 Examples of such identities are drag queens, gay teenagers, bisexual men, and other individuals whose sexualities and gender identities reside in the periphery of society.
-A number of literary critics have noted Abreu’s attempt to create a Brazilian queer identity using the figures of monsters or dragons.
-The characters of books such as Os dragões não conhecem o paraíso (1988), Onde andará Dulce Vega (1990) and Morangos mofados (1982) live and function in the periphery of society, they are in many ways equivalent to queer characters in North American literary traditions.
+A number of literary critics have noted Abreu's attempt to create a Brazilian queer identity using the figures of monsters or dragons.
+The characters of books such as Os dragões não conhecem o paraíso (1988), Onde andará Dulce Veiga (1990) and Morangos mofados (1982) live and function in the periphery of society, they are in many ways equivalent to queer characters in North American literary traditions.

 Brazilian cultural identity in Abreu's writings is anything but a fixed, essential entity, pure from foreign contamination.
 Abreu is a camp writer since his works are full of examples of queer sensibility, and of multiple appropriations of mainstream heterosexual society into queer narratives.
-His literature is inspired by writers like Clarice Lispector and Julio Cortázar but also by Brazilian Popular Music MPB, Afro Brazilian music, Hollywood films, and North American literature and music.
-Abreu’s Brazil is urban, queer, corrupt, isolated, but his main concern is the human existence in an urban setting.
+His literature is inspired by writers such as Clarice Lispector and Julio Cortázar but also by Brazilian Popular Music MPB, Afro Brazilian music, Hollywood films, and North American literature and music.
+Abreu's Brazil is urban, queer, corrupt, isolated, but his main concern is the human existence in an urban setting.

-Abreu’s style of confessional literature captures his personal fears, hopes, sentiments and desires but, at the same time, his voice is both individual and collective.
+Abreu's style of confessional literature captures his personal fears, hopes, sentiments and desires but, at the same time, his voice is both individual and collective.
 Abreu also introduced the topic of AIDS into Brazilian literature.
-The discourse of AIDS was already present in Abreu’s writing from the beginning of the epidemic in the 1980s.
+The discourse of AIDS was already present in Abreu's writing from the beginning of the epidemic in the 1980s.
 He is, along with Cazuza and Renato Russo, one of the most recognized Brazilian artists to have died of AIDS.

 Abreu's works

-In his first romance novel, White Limit (1970) already had the markings of his literary trajectory: the anguish in the face of duty in the certain death at the end of his journey.
+His first novel, White Limit (1970) already had the markings of his literary trajectory: the anguish in the face of duty in the certainty of death at the end of his journey.
 According to his literary perspective, a life should be continually searched for.